Boston's Go-To Criminal Defense Law Firm

 Understanding the Criminal Process for Violent Crimes in Boston

-- 1,000s of Clients Defended; 100s of Trials Handled
+- Thousands of Clients Defended; Over 100 Superior Court and Federal Trials Handled

-- Selected for New England Super Lawyers® (Top 5% of Lawyers)
+- Selected to New England Super Lawyers® in 2004, 2006–2007, and every year from 2014 through 2025 (top 5% of lawyers)

-Contact us to schedule your free consultation! today by calling (617) 500-0252!
+Contact us to schedule your free consultation today by calling (617) 500-0252!

 Cases We Handle